 This is one of the annoying items on my “to do” list.
 I find the tax expensive and unfair, especially considering that cat owners get off Scot-free.
 It reminds me of the US tax on wine but not beer.
 Americans don’t tax beer as much as wine, because beer is, supposedly, a working man’s drink.
 Isn’t wine better for you and has anyone talked to a construction worker in Montpellier about this?
 Don’t get me going on this subject…

 I feel slightly better paying my dog tax knowing that the Commune actually uses the money to supply us, dog owners, with green “robidog” boxes or dispensers of little plastic bags for picking up after one’s pet.
 So, at least the money doesn’t go towards new highways.

 Dog ownership laws

 Did you know that if you are a dog owner, you must implant your dog with a microchip and register them with the Animal Identity Service (ANIS) database in Bern?

 Also, did you know that if you plan on acquiring a dog, you must take a four-hour theory class on the obligations and costs of dog ownership?
-Topics include rabies, worming, vaccinations and other legal requirements in Switzerland.
+Topics include rabies, worming, vaccinations and other legal requirements for pets in Switzerland.

 In addition, most cantons require all dog owners regardless of past dog ownership to participate in practical dog training classes.
 I think going to these classes is a good idea, because I went to such classes with my Schnauzer-mix Bismarck when he was young, and I would go again.
 It’s a good investment.

 - comes when I call (unless he’s chasing a cat)